Skip to main content

 android:pathPrefix="/myapplication"/>

-In our case the link is: https://shortcm.xyz/myapplication
+In the above case the link is: https://shortcm.xyz/myapplication

 Did this answer your question?